 Along with receiving a small snack of either Biscoff cookies or packaged pretzels, those in Main Cabin Extra will receive unlimited complimentary beverages, both non-alcoholic and alcoholic.

-Note that the snack is offered to all customers, not just those in Main Cabin Extra.
+Note that snacks are offered to all customers, not just those in Main Cabin Extra.
 Unlike Delta Air Lines, which offers a dedicated snack basket to its extra legroom seat customers, American only offers the complimentary alcoholic beverage as an extra onboard amenity.

 This said, you can certainly purchase any of the snacks on the onboard menu.
 If you’re an Executive Platinum or ConciergeKey, you can choose your fresh meal on select longer flights.